The place where celebrities & corporations come to learn how to ride a motorcycle.

 HOW LONG IS THE APBRC COURSE AND WHAT DOES IT CONSIST OF?

-It depends on how long ago you took the BRC1 and who you took it with.
+It depends on if you took the BRC1, how long ago you took the BRC1 and who you took it with.

-Before riding the practice riding exercises of the APBRC we offer, you must have completed (or complete) the first three modules of the BRC1 we offer.
+Before riding the practice riding exercises of the APBRC we offer, you must complete (or have completed) the first three modules/parts of the BRC1 we offer.

-The Practice Riding Session is approximately 3-6 hours (depending on the class size) and consists of some of the practice riding exercises from the BRC1.
+Module 4 is the Practice Riding Session which is approximately 3-6 hours (depending on the class size) and consists of some of the practice riding exercises from the BRC1.
 If you are taking the APBRC to retake the MSF Skill Test, the MSF Skill Test will be administered after the practice riding exercises.

 -------------------------------------------------------------------------------------------------------------------------------------